 Moving away from the shipyard and back to our HVAC workers, what does this mean for them?
 It shows that people who are lone working need some way they can communicate with their employers.
 They need to have a way to check in at pre-arranged times, call for help if they need it or have an alert triggered if they can’t request help themselves.

-Ok Alone, the lone worker safety app allows workers to check in at set intervals (from every 5 minutes to 10 hours, this is controlled by the worker), it has help alerts that can be sent to request immediate assistance and GPS that can be used to locate a worker if they do not respond to messages or reminders after a missed check in.
+Ok Alone, the lone worker safety monitoring app, allows workers to check in at set intervals from every 5 minutes to 24 hours, this is controlled by the monitor.
+It has help alerts that can be sent to request immediate assistance and GPS that can be used to locate a worker if they do not respond to messages or reminders after a missed check in.

 For a free trial of the Ok Alone lone worker solution go to www.okaloneworker.com